AdobeDocs/experience-manager-65-lts.en/help/sites-administering/identity-management.md

 Log in (and out) functionality is provided by an [account with a **Profile**](#profiles-and-user-accounts), which holds additional information about the registered visitor (user).
 The actual processes for registration and authorization may differ:

 * Self-registration from the website

-  A [Community Site](/help/communities/sites-console.md) may be configured to allow visitors to self-register or sign-in with their Facebook or Twitter accounts.

 * Request for registration from the website